mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ### Use of Sweet Alert Library
 > The team of developers has chosen to incorporate the SweetAlert JavaScript library to enhance the user experience by offering visually appealing and user-friendly pop-up dialogs for web development.
 This choice not only elevates the user experience but also improves the presentation of important information and messages to users.

+### Use of Tailwind CSS
+> Our decision to incorporate Tailwind CSS into our development stack was driven bu its effiency and flexibility to create UI components.
+The framework allowed us to rapidly build our front end without the need for extensive custom styling

+> As a team with varying levels of experience using the framework, we found Tailwin'ds documentations and tutorials as very helpful resources.
+Following these tutorials enabled us to quickly grasp the fundamentals of Tailwind CSS and leverage its features effectively